 - a significant change (increase or decrease) in the key responsibilities of a position

-The role description form is used to summarize the scope and key responsibilities of a position.
-The role description should accurately describe all aspects of the position and how it meets the business needs of the department/school.
+The Role Description form is used to summarize the scope and key responsibilities of a position.
+The Role Description should accurately describe all aspects of the position and how it meets the business needs of the department/school.
 This description is a primary tool for job classification.
-Please note: The document is Microsoft Word (doc) formatted file.
-To view them, you will need to down the free Microsoft Word Reader.
+Please note: The document is a Microsoft Word (doc) formatted file.
+To view it, you will need to download the free Microsoft Word Reader.

 If your job has changed significantly and you believe it warrants a review for possible reclassification, you will need to speak with your immediate supervisor.
 Requests for review must be approved by your division/school head and/or your division/school administrator before submission to the Compensation Office.